|

 are, to many people, one of the most fascinating minority groups in

 China.
-Although commonly described as a matriarchal culture, the
+Although commonly described as a matriarchal

-defies categorization in traditional models.
-In general, it is true
+that, and really defies categorization in traditional models.
+In

-that Mosuo women take a leading role in the family (owning property,
+general, it is true that Mosuo women take a leading role in the

-are many non-matriarchal facets of their culture, as well.
-Of course,
+cultures.
+But there are many non-matriarchal facets of their

-one of the most interesting – and famous – aspects of Mosuo culture is
+famous – aspects of Mosuo culture is the practice of “walking

-the practice of “walking marriages”, a practice in which couples do
+marriages”, a practice in which couples do not marry, but rather

-not marry, but rather women can choose (and change) partners as they
+women can choose (and change) partners as they wish.
+But modern

-Mosuo capital, it is home to the largest Mosuo Tibetan monastery, and
+is home to the largest Mosuo Tibetan monastery, and is a center of

-is a center of Mosuo religion and culture.
+Mosuo religion and culture.

 Use your browsers "Go Back" button to return to the